Are annuities a good choice for you?

 Variable annuity with a guarantee

-This option offers tax-deferred growth and is ideal for those who are looking to maintain portfolio equity exposure, but also seek some added level of protection.
+This option offers tax-deferred investment growth and is ideal for those who are looking to maintain portfolio equity exposure, but also seek some added level of protection.
 Unlike SPIAs, variable annuities contain annual insurance contract fees (M&E and administrative) and investment manager subaccount costs.

 Buffered annuity